andy9kv/Projects/Traffic Sign Detection.md

 The graphic above shows the gist of the algorithm.
 A more specific description is here below,

   For each frame in the video
-1. Color Threshold using HSV equivalents of each frame to isolate sign colors only
+1. Color Threshold using HSV equivalents of each frame to isolate sign colors only as the HSV colorspace is sensitive to light whereas the BGR colorspace isn't.
+HSV images are Hue-Saturation-Value triplets where the brightness can be isolated, however BGR images are Blue-Green-Red triplets and are therefore vulnerable to changes in luminosity.
+More on this [here](https://en.wikipedia.org/wiki/HSL_and_HSV)
-2. Produce an edge map of the thresholded image using sobel or canny
+2. Produce an edge map of the thresholded image using sobel or canny.
+As shown below in Implementation, sobel filters yield grayscale images where each pixel's value corresponds to its "edge-ness".
+Canny, on the other hand, produces a binary image that marks all edge pixel as 1 without discrimination, and all other pixels as 0
-3. Find contours in the binary edge map
+3. Find contours in the binary edge map using the built in OpenCV/NumPy functions
-4. Refine the contours by their position and area (i.e eliminate contours around the edges of the image or contours that define an area too small for consideration)
+4. Refine the contours by their position and area.
+This amounts to eliminating contours around the edges of the image where there could be no traffic signs or contours that border areas too small for consideration
-5. Classify all remaning contours into shapes (Triangle, Square, Octagon, etc) by approximating the curve of the contours using the Ramer–Douglas–Peucker algorithm ([opencv provides an implementation of this](https://docs.opencv.org/3.1.0/dd/d49/tutorial_py_contour_features.html)).
+5. Classify all remaning contours into shapes (Triangle, Square, Octagon, etc) by approximating the curve of the contours using the Ramer–Douglas–Peucker algorithm ([opencv provides an implementation of this](https://docs.opencv.org/3.1.0/dd/d49/tutorial_py_contour_features.html))
 6. Draw a bounding box around the resulting shapes that are likely to be signs

 ## Implementation